martasframos/Data-Projects/README.md

 This feature reflects the relationship between petal dimensions and may provide additional context for classification tasks.

-After feature engineering, I utilized t-Distributed Stochastic Neighbor Embedding (t-SNE) to visualize the high-dimensional feature space in a two-dimensional format.
+After feature engineering, I utilized t-Distributed Stochastic Neighbour Embedding (t-SNE) to visualize the high-dimensional feature space in a two-dimensional format.

 The t-SNE technique focuses on preserving local relationships, making it particularly effective for exploring complex datasets.